Coman not worried if Bayern sign Sane as he vows to stay and fight for place | Goal.com

 The 23-year-old told Sport Bild: "If Sane came, it would not be a problem!
 Except if the club says to me that they no longer need me, but I think the club knows what it has in me.

-"The situation of Leroy Sane has nothing to do with it to do my own future.
+"The situation of Leroy Sane has nothing to do with my own future.

 "When I came to Bayern Munich we had Franck Ribery, Arjen Robben, Douglas Costa and me, and I was still a young player, in front of the legends Ribery and Robben!
 You can see that that's not a problem for me.